 PHA-445.
-INTRODUCTORY PHARMACY PRACTICE EXPERIENCE III
+INTRODUCTORY PHARMACY PRACTICE EXPERIENCE III Credits: 2

 This course will provide introductory practice experience to students in the health-system setting.
 The course fosters the development of professionalism in an environment of practical application of knowledge, skills, and attitudes.
 Students will be faced with a variety of issues practical to this area of practice.
-The student will take an independent learning approach under the supervision of a practicing pharmacist.
+The student will take an independent learning approach under the supervision of a practicing community pharmacist.

 The course is two full-time weeks (80 hours) of experience.

-Successful completion of P-2 year.
+Requirement: Successful completion of all required courses in P-2 year, or permission of instructor.

 PHA-450.
-NEUROPHARMACOLOGY OF DRUGS OF ABUSE
+NEUROPHARMACOLOGY OF DRUGS OF ABUSE Credits: 3

 In-depth analysis of drugs of abuse, including pharmacokinetics, pharmacodynamics, tolerance, sensitization, physical dependence, and effects of drug use during pregnancy.
 Drug testing and substance abuse treatment strategies will also be discussed.
-Lecture: Three hours.
+Lecture: three hours.

-PHA-421 or consent of the instructor.
+[[PHA-421]] or consent of the instructor.